 Distracted Driving Car Accidents in California

-According to the California Office of Traffic Safety, distracted driving is alarmingly common, and the statistics prove this:
+According to the NHTSA and the California Office of Traffic Safety, distracted driving is alarmingly common.
+The statistics prove this:

-- In 2016, 54% of drivers in California said that they have been in an accident or nearly hit by a distracted driver.
+- Nearly 60% of drivers in California say that they have been in an accident or nearly hit by a distracted driver.

 - Engaging in a distracted driving practice such as texting, calling, putting on makeup, and others increase your chances of being in an accident three times